CMB27/ModbusRTU-Test-Shield/README.md

 > [!NOTE]
 > This design is distributed WITHOUT ANY EXPRESS OR IMPLIED WARRANTY, INCLUDING OF MERCHANTABILITY, SATISFACTORY QUALITY AND FITNESS FOR A PARTICULAR PURPOSE.
 >
-> This board is designed to use only one (1) serial interface, RS-485 or RS-232, at a time.
+> This board is designed to use only one serial interface (RS-485 or RS-232) at a time.
-> Attempting to use both at the same time is unlikely to damage the board, but it could lead to unexpected behavior.
+> Attempting to use both at the same time is unlikely to damage the board, but could lead to unexpected behavior.

 ### Pinouts